WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-26-history-of-the-pack-heroes-honored.md

 Qtarsis
 Ivydocious

 Their breath hit the air in steaming white puffs.
 Hot.
 Like snorting hounds.

-Black eyes burning.
+Their black eyes burning.

 WarWolff stood in the center.
 Mighty WarWolff.
 Lord Commander of Wolfpack.
 &nbsp;